DIYsciBorg/Alientek-Alpha-i.MX6U-development-board-documentation/README.md

 # Alientek-Alpha-i.MX6U-development-board-documentation
 Alientek [Punctual Atom] Alpha i.MX6U single board computer development kit documents

 The AlienTek【Punctual Atom】【正点原子】development board is a nicely designd and powerful kit.
-Too bad the wiki forum which hosts the resource files is permanently down (even though all the sales outlets continue to point you to a dead site).
+Too bad the wiki forum (http://www.openedv.com/docs/index.html) which hosts the resource files is permanently(?) down (even though all the sales outlets continue to point you to a dead site).
 I had to install some shady China file server downloader software, and manually copy long url links from a graphic image screenshot.
 To help others out (as well as to maintain my own document collection), I will host it all here.

 * I make NO claims on the validity of the documentation and files contained.
 I am not the copywrite owner of any material collected here.
 I cannot guarantee there are no viruses, pirated materials, secrete coded messages, hidden instructions to blow up your computer, or China military grade bot-nets.
 Kidding aside; im just trying to make obtaining this information by users of the product easier, safer, and more reliable.*